grnet/gnt-networking/docs/index.rst

 ^^^^^^^^^^^^^^^^

 In order to provide L2 isolation among several VMs we can use ebtables on a **single** bridge.
-The infrastracture must provide a physical VLAN or separate interaface shared among all nodes in the cluster.
+The infrastructure must provide a physical VLAN or separate interface shared among all nodes in the cluster.
 All virtual interfaces will be bridged on a common bridge (e.g. ``prv0``) and filtering will be done via ebtables and MAC prefix.
 The concept is that all interfaces on the same L2 should have the same MAC prefix.
-MAC prefix uniqueness is quaranteed by synnefo and passed to Ganeti as a network option.
+MAC prefix uniqueness is guaranteed by Synnefo and passed to Ganeti as a network option.

 To ensure isolation we should allow traffic coming from tap to have specific source MAC and at the same time allow traffic coming to tap to have a source MAC in the same MAC prefix.
 Applying those rules only in FORWARD chain will not guarantee isolation.
-The reason is because packets with target MAC a `mutlicast address <http://en.wikipedia.org/wiki/Multicast_address>`_ go through INPUT and OUTPUT chains.
+The reason is because packets with target MAC a `multicast address <http://en.wikipedia.org/wiki/Multicast_address>`_ go through INPUT and OUTPUT chains.
 To sum up the following ebtables rules are applied: